 204. Soil Microbiology Laboratory.
 2(0-6); II.
 Prerequisite: Course 101 or 106.
-Offered in 1932-'33 and alternate years thereafter.
+Offered in 1936-'37 and alternate years thereafter.
 To accompany or follow course 202.
 Dr. Gainey.

-The preparation of various special culture media and reagents necessary to conduct bacteriological analyses of the soil; qualitative and quantitative analysis and the laboratory study of nitrification, denitrification, and nitrogen fixation; plot experiments and field work illustrating the influence of various factors upon the bacterial flora and the inoculation of soil with nitrogen-fixing bacteria.
+The preparation of various special culture media and reagents necessary to conduct bacteriological analyses of the soil; qualitative and quantitative analyses and the laboratory study of nitrification, denitrification, and nitrogen fixation; plot experiments and field work illustrating the influence of various factors upon the bacterial flora and the inoculation of soil with nitrogen-fixing bacteria.
 Deposit, \$8.

 206. Hygienic Bacteriology.
-4(2-6); I. Prerequisite: Course 101, 106, or cause and control; and other topics dealing with bacteria in connection with health.
-Various books recommended as textbooks.
+4(2-6); I. Prerequisite: Course 101, 106, or

-121. Offered in 1933-'34 and alternate years thereafter.
+121. Offered in 1935-'36 and alternate years thereafter.
 Dr. Bushnell.

-Pathogenic bacteria, especially those related to disease in man; channels of infection, and means of dissemination of pathogenic bacteria; epidemics, their
+Pathogenic bacteria, especially those related to disease in man; channels of infection, and means of dissemination of pathogenic bacteria; epidemics, their cause and control; and other topics dealing with bacteria in connection with health.
+Various books recommended as textbooks.